Thousands demonstrate in anti-Orban protest in Hungary

 Hungary’s government rocked as former insider leaks recordings

-Magyar has said he also plans to challenge Orban’s Fidesz party by eventually launching his own, pro-European Union political party.
+Magyar addressed a crowd that filled the sprawling square near the parliament building in Budapest, announcing his creation of a new political community aimed at uniting both conservative and liberal Hungarians disillusioned by Orban’s governance and the fragmented, ineffectual political opposition.

+“Step by step, brick by brick, we are taking back our homeland and building a new country, a sovereign, modern, European Hungary,” he said, adding that the protest was “the biggest political demonstration in years”.

-On Saturday, reports said more than 10,000 people were expected to join the demonstration.
+Reports said more than 10,000 people were expected to join the demonstration.

-Protesters marched towards Hungary’s parliament some of them shouting, “We are not scared” and “Orban resign!”
+Some of the protesters marching towards parliament shouted, “We are not scared” and “Orban resign!”

 Many wore the red-white-green national colours or carried the national flag, symbols that Orban’s party used as their own for the past two decades.